 When getting attention is the name of the game, it’s tempting to write a Page Six-worthy subject line.
 But since subtlety is lost in the inbox, your reader may pass over your line before taking a moment to get the joke.

 Testing variables such as branding, length and punctuation will demonstrate which subject lines carry the most weight with your contacts.
-Emma’s split testing feature will give you the ability to send up to three subject lines to a portion of your contacts and automatically distribute the winning subject line to the rest.
+Our split testing feature will give you the ability to send up to three subject lines to a portion of your contacts and automatically distribute the winning subject line to the rest.

-Emma lets you compare the results of up to five mailings at a time so you can see at-a-glance just which mailings — and subject lines — performed the best.
+We let you compare the results of up to five mailings at a time so you can see at-a-glance just which mailings — and subject lines — performed the best.
 Use this information to craft your next subject line, and keep an eye on how it stacks up.

 One surefire way to stand out from the crowd is to find an original way to state the obvious.
 Think about it: If a person has signed up for your mailings, they probably have emails from similar brands in their inbox.
 To make sure yours is the email they read, find out what the competition is saying and do something different; tell your contacts something they don’t know.